- Information for Patients including Expectant Mothers

 - Doppler ultrasound (to visualize blood flow through a blood vessel, organs, or other structures)

 - Fetal ultrasound (to view the fetus in pregnancy)

 Ultrasound imaging has been used for over 20 years and has an excellent safety record.
-It is non-ionizing radiation, so it does not have the same risks as x-rays or other types of ionizing radiation.
+It is based on non-ionizing radiation, so it does not have the same risks as X-rays or other types of imaging systems that use ionizing radiation.

 - FDA Consumer Update on Ultrasound